The Variational Method of Moments: Kernel VMM

 \subsection{Asymptotic Normality}

-We now present our theory for when the kernel VMM estimates are asymptotically normal.
-That is, $\sqrt{n}(\hat\theta_n - \theta_0)$ converges in distribution to some mean-zero Gaussian random variable.
-Here we consider the special case where $\Theta$ is a compact subset of $\mathbb R^b$ for some positive integer $b$, in which case \cref{asm:compact-theta} follows trivially, and therefore it is not mentioned explicitly in the rest of \cref{sec:kernel-vmm}.
+We now present our theory for the asymptotic normality of kernel VMM estimates.
+Here we consider the special case where $\Theta$ is a compact subset of $\mathbb R^b$ for some positive integer $b$.
+We note that in this case, as discussed above, \cref{asm:rho-complexity} follows under very simple additional conditions; \emph{e.g.} $\rho(x;\theta)$ being equi-Lipschitz continuous in $\theta$ for every $x \in \Xcal$.
+Under this setting, we will characterize the asymptotic distribution of $\sqrt{n}(\hat\theta_n - \theta_0)$.